-The General Data Protection Regulation (GDPR), which comes in to force on 25th May will condense the Data Protection Principles into six areas, which are referred to as the Privacy Principles.
+The General Data Protection Regulation (GDPR) condenses the Data Protection Principles into six areas, which are referred to as the Privacy Principles.
 They are:

 The school must have a lawful reason for collecting personal data and must do it in a fair and transparent way.